 TAP CARD PROCEDURE:

 Metro bus and AVTA Express bus users need a TAP card to ride the bus.
 After an employee enrolls in the Public Transit Subsidy Program, additional instructions are provided so that the employee's TAP card can be loaded with the appropriate bus fare.
 Enrolled employees who need only the basic bus fare are instructed to come to the Parking Office to pre-order their TAP cards for the following month.
-The "selling period" runs from the 15th to the 21st of the month.
+The "selling period" ends on the 15th, or in the event of a holiday or campus closure, on the last working day prior to the 15th.
 TAP cards ordered through the Parking Office by the 15th are available for use starting the 1st of the following month.
 (Example: TAP cards ordered by August 15th are available to use starting September 1st.)

 METROLINK "ROCK-N-ROLL" CARD PROCEDURE: